-The calibrated local sequence stars, measured with $2\times$\,FWHM diameter apertures, were used to compute the image zero points.
-For each SN image, a zero-point $zp^X\equiv zp-k'\,X$ was calculated for each calibrated star by applying Eqs.~\ref{eq:tran}.
+The calibrated local sequence stars, measured with two-times FWHM diameter apertures, were used to compute the image ZPs.
+For each SN image, a ZP $zp^X\equiv zp-k'\,X$ was calculated for each calibrated star by applying Eqs.~\ref{eq:tran}.
 The final image ZPs and their uncertainty are, respectively, the average of the individual ZPs (with $3\sigma$ outliers removed if present) and the standard deviation.
-The image ZPs were added to the measured SN magnitudes measured in the galaxy-subtracted images to obtain the SN magnitudes in the natural systems of the instruments used, $m^\mathrm{nat}$.
+The image ZPs were added to the SN magnitudes measured in the galaxy-subtracted images to obtain the SN magnitudes in the natural systems of the instruments used, $m^\mathrm{nat}$.

 It is known that Eqs.~\ref{eq:tran} cannot accurately transform SN photometry into the standard Johnson-Cousins $UBVRI$ photometric system \citep{sun_scorr,phot99ee,kri_01el}.
-For this reason the optical photometry was calibrated with the method described in \citet{stan_03du}, which is based on the $S$-correction introduced by \citet{phot99ee}.
-Because we take into account the second-order extinction, the calibration equations were slightly modified.
+For this reason, the optical photometry was calibrated with the method described in \citet{stan_03du}, which is based on the $S$-correction introduced by \citet{phot99ee}.
+Because we took into account the second-order extinction, the calibration equations were slightly modified.
 The calibration correction from natural magnitudes at airmass $X$, $m^\mathrm{nat}_X$, to standard magnitudes $m^\mathrm{std}$ is computed by means of synthetic photometry: